JoshuaMorris95/bootstrap/README.md

 2. If you've recently installed Xcode you might need to launch it and accept the terms and conditions.

-3. Install Node.js by running the Node Version Manager (NVM) install script:
+3. Install Node.js by running the Node Version Manager (NVM) install script (ff you're using [Z shell](https://www.zsh.org/), replace `bash` with `zsh` in the above install script):

 ```
 $ curl -o- https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash
 ```

-If you're using [Z shell](https://www.zsh.org/), replace `bash` with `zsh` in the above install script.

 4. Restart your Mac.

+5. Proceed to Step Two.

 ### Step Two (Windows and Mac)

-Check to see what version of Node.js is installed:
+1. Using the Terminal/Command Prompt type the following code and press enter to check what version of Node.js is installed:

 ```
 $ nvm list
 ```

-Check the latest stable version of Node.js available for download:
+2. Check what the latest stable version of Node.js available for download:

 ```
 $ nvm ls-remote --lts | grep Latest
 ```

-To install to the latest version if you want / need to:
+3. If the versions differ, type the following code to install to the latest version:

 ```
 $ nvm install --lts
 ```

-Check that the expected Node.js version is installed and active:
+3. Now that you've installed the latest version, check that the latest version is being used:

 ```
 $ node -v
 ```

-Update the Node.js Package Manager, NPM:
+4. Now update the Node.js Package Manager, NPM:

 ```
 $ npm install -g npm
 ```

-Install the Gulp command line utility:
+5. Install the Gulp command line utility:

 ```
 $ npm install --g gulp-cli
 ```

-Install all of BootSass's required packages:
+6. Install all of BootSass's required packages:

 ```
 $ npm install